abbsi/suckless/README.md

    sudo make install
    ```
 4. Copy scripts into a directory in your PATH.
 Scripts can be found under 'bin' in my [dotfiles repository](https://github.com/abbsi/dotfiles/tree/main/bin)
-5. Check dwm.desktop went to the right place for you disaply manager to pick it up as an available sessions. e.g. `/usr/share/xsessions`
+5. Check dwm.desktop went to the right place for you display manager to pick it up as an available sessions. e.g. `/usr/share/xsessions`
 6. Run DWM

 ### Troubleshooting